lhcb/bender-tutorials/getting-started/twouseless.md

 to be classified as the frist Bender code.
 Moreover the python module with these two function can already be submitted to Ganga/Grid, and Ganga will classify it as valid Bender code.
 Therefore this code is already _"ready-for-Ganga/Grid"_!
-{% discussion "The details for the curious students:" %}
+{% discussion "The details for the curious students: how Ganga/Grid treat Bender modules?" %}
 Actually Ganga executes at the remote node the following wrapper code
 ```python
 files    = ... ## this one comes from DIRAC